Scanty, Absent, or Suppressed Menstruation and Its Natural Treatment

 In order to correct this, we have to get the hormones (endocrine system) regulated as well as the induce menstruation by increasing circulation to the reproductive organs.
 We must ensure that the hormones are being formed correctly by giving herbs that rejuvenate the reproductive system, nervous system and endocrine system.

 Some cases may be more related to functioning of the reproductive system itself.
-In these cases, additional support may be needed to stimulate uterine contractions.
-Eparsley-1444019_1920mmenagogue herbs and foods can help with this.
+In these cases, additional support may be needed to stimulate menstruation.
+Emmenagogue herbs and foods can help with this.

 Parsley contains apiol and myristicin which are known to stimulate uterine contractions.